-Tsugumi Ohba and Takeshi Obata are two of my favorite manga creators, not only do I enjoy the series they’ve created together, like Death Note and Bakuman, but I also enjoy the series that Takeshi Obata has worked on with others, like Hikaru no Go or All You Need Is Kill.
-Death Note is one of my all-time favorites of theirs as well as one of my top shonen manga of all time.
-When I went to collect the series for the first time, though, I was faced with a dilemma...
+Tsugumi Ohba and Takeshi Obata are two of my favorite manga creators, not only do I enjoy the series they’ve created together, like Death Note and Bakuman, but I also enjoy the series that Takeshi Obata has worked on with others like Hikaru no Go or All You Need Is Kill.
+Death Note is one of my all-time favorites of theirs as well as one of the best dark shonen manga you can read.
+When I went to collect the series for the first time, though, I was faced with a dilemma…

 There are four different ways to fully collect Death Note‘s manga with English translation: The individual paperbacks, the Death Note complete box set, the Death Note Black Editions, and the Death Note All-In-One edition.
 With so many choices, I had a hard time deciding which one to go with.
 In order to help others who may be facing this same issue, I went out and bought every single Death Note manga edition to find out which one is the best.